AndrewTaro/TeamHP/README.md

 This mod shows the total HP of both teams.

 AutoSpy, who no longer plays World of Warships, developed the original concept of this mod.
-My project is a complete rewrite from scratch, with bug fixes, support for WoWS, and more options.
+My project is a complete rewrite from scratch, with bug fixes and more options.

 # Install
 1. Download a zip.